FoundationDB/fdb-kubernetes-operator/docs/manual/customization.md

 This document covers some of the options the operator provides for customizing your FoundationDB deployment.

-Many of these customizations involve the `processes` field in the cluster spec, which we will refer to as the "process settings".
+Many of these customizations involve the `podNames` field in the cluster spec, which we will refer to as the "process settings".
 This field is a dictionary, mapping a process class to a process settings object.
 This also supports a special key called `general` which is applied to all process classes.
 If a value is specified for a specific process class, the `general` value will be ignored.
 These values are merged at the top level of the process settings object.
-If you specify a `volumeClaimTemplate` object in the `storage` settings and a `podTemplate` object in the `general` settings, the storage processes will use both the custom `volumeClaimTemplate` and the general `podTemplate`.
-If you specify a `podTemplate` object in the `storage` settings and `podTemplate` object in the `general` settings, the storage processes will only use the values given in the `storage` settings, and will the pod template from the `general` settings completely.
+If you specify a `volumeClaimTemplate` object in the `storage` settings and a `podTemplate` object in the `general` settings, the storage podNames will use both the custom `volumeClaimTemplate` and the general `podTemplate`.
+If you specify a `podTemplate` object in the `storage` settings and `podTemplate` object in the `general` settings, the storage podNames will only use the values given in the `storage` settings, and will the pod template from the `general` settings completely.

 ## Running Multiple Storage Servers per Pod

 Since FoundationDB is limited to a single core it can make sense to run multiple storage server per disk.
 You can change the number of storage server per Pod with the `storageServersPerPod` setting.
-This will start multiple FDB processes inside of a single container, under a single `fdbmonitor` process.
+This will start multiple FDB podNames inside of a single container, under a single `fdbmonitor` process.

 ```yaml
 apiVersion: apps.foundationdb.org/v1beta2